maryland-gov/mitdp/content/launchpad/stage-1.md

 If having three core problems doesn’t feel like enough, you may need to reduce the scope of what you’re trying to solve right now and / or prioritize.
 What are the biggest problems, either in terms of impact or number of people impacted?
 What problems, if left unsolved, creates the greatest risk of future, bigger problems?
 The state cannot solve all its problems at once, so pick the most impactful one(s) to start with.

-If you have questions or are experiencing any challenges with this step, reach out to our MITDP Oversight team and we’ll be happy to help.
+If you have questions or are experiencing any challenges with this step, reach out to our MITDP Oversight Division and we’ll be happy to help.

 ### Required worksheets